yeselthangarita2017/Python_Modeling-Gamma-Oscillations-in-the-Striatum/README.md

-# Simulation of a gamma oscillation using the Hodgkin and Huxley model | Neuromatch Academy 2020 | Computational Neuroscience Summer Course
+# Simulation of a gamma oscillation using the Hodgkin and Huxley model | Neuromatch Academy 2020: Computational Neuroscience Summer Course |  Interactive Student
 Modeling gamma oscillations using Python and Google Colab.
 By: Daniela Monje, Lorenzo Gutierrez, Alex Legaria, and Yeselth Angarita-Peña.
 Based on the reading of Introduction to Modeling Neuronal Dynamics book by Christoph Börgers.

 # Ideas